Trentino Tyrolean People's Party: History

 The PPTT was formed on 25 July 1948 as the transformation into political party of the Association Autonomistic Regional Studies (Associazione Studi Autonomistici Regionali, ASAR).
 ASAR, whose slogan was "integral autonomy from Borghetto to Brenner", was a group which fought successfully for the establishment of the Trentino-Alto Adige/Südtirol as special statute Region.

 In the 1948 provincial election the party won 16.8% of the vote and became a junior partner in Christian Democracy-led government.
 The PPTT, whose longstanding leader was Enrico Pruner, became the sister-party of the South Tyrolean People's Party, although the two were independent parties.

+Since the 1979 general election the party was represented in the Senate by Sergio Fontanari.

 In 1982 a split between the conservative wing, led by Franco Tretter, and the centrist wing of the party, led by longstanding leader Enrico Pruner.
 The first group retained the name of the party but later changed it to Trentino Tyrolean Autonomist Union, while second one took the name of Integral Autonomy.
 In 1988 the two groups merged into the Trentino Tyrolean Autonomist Party.